SPARKS, Nev. - January 29, 2018

-“Nevada’s youth need nutritious meals year round, and this program provides food for children outside of the normal school year,” said Donnell Barton, administrator of the NDA’s Food and Nutrition Division.
-“Last year, more than 650,000 meals were distributed by schools, non-profits, government agencies, Native American tribes and other partners.”
+“Nevada’s youth need nutritious meals year round, and this program provides food for children outside of the normal school year,” said Diane Hogan, nutrition programs professional for the NDA’s Food and Nutrition division.
+“Last year, more than 850,000 meals were distributed by schools, non-profits, government agencies, Native American tribes and other partners.”

 The Nevada Department of Agriculture (NDA) promotes a business climate that is fair, economically viable and encourages a sustainable environment that serves to protect food, fiber and human health and safety through effective service and education.
 NDA includes the divisions of Administration, Animal Industry, Consumer Equitability, Food and Nutrition and Plant Industry.

 The SFSP helps provide nutritious meals to children in geographic areas where at least 50 percent of students are eligible to receive free or reduced-price school meals.
 The program reimburses agencies that serve meals to children 18 years or younger during school vacations.
 The program benefits all children in accordance with federal law and USDA policy, and is prohibited from discrimination the basis of race, color, national origin, sex, age or disability.
 For more information about the national Summer Food Service Program, visithttp://www.fns.usda.gov/cnd/summer.